 Whether your potential pregnancy is planned or unplanned, you may have many questions regarding pregnancy tests.
 The good news is the majority of tests carry similar accuracy allowing you to choose between the type of test and the cost.

-There are thousands of pregnancy centers across the country that offer testing.
-If you would like to leverage the free pregnancy tests offered by one of these nonprofit centers, you can contact the APA at 1-800-672-2296.
+There are thousands of pregnancy centers across the country that offer to test.
+If you would like to leverage the free tests offered by one of these nonprofit centers, you can contact the APA at 1-800-672-2296.